The Laboratory

 SiMS

-The design, development and prototyping of secure, dependable and low-power neural implants is the objective of SiMS.
-As early as 2005, we have proposed the development of a new generation of medical implants following a structured design approach and incorporating core properties by design, such as security and privacy.
+The design, development and prototyping of secure, dependable and low-power neural implants is the objective of Smart implantable Medical Systems (SiMS).
+As early as 2005, we proposed the development of a new generation of intelligent medical implants (thus, the term ‘smart’) following a structured design approach and incorporating core properties by design, such as low-power design, high reliability, security and privacy.
+Very recently, we have started experimenting with new computing paradigms such as in-memory computing and new materials such as memristor-based processing.
 This theme’s goal is further to evangelize the need for this new breed of implants in a rapidly changing cyber-universe riddled with an ever-increasing number of threats.
-Along the lines, this theme also targets the treatment of a number of tough neurological diseases such as Tinnitus, Alzheimer’s disease, Parkinson’s disease, depression and more.
+Along the lines, this theme also targets the treatment of several tough neurological diseases such as Tinnitus, Alzheimer’s disease, Parkinson’s disease, depression and more.